Ex-Mente/auxi.0/doc/user/source/material_thermochemistry.rst

 Setting Package Temperature
 ===========================
-Using the "T" property of a :py:class:`~.auxi.modeling.process.materials.thermochemistry.material.MaterialPackage` object, it is easy to set the temperature of a package to a new value.
+Using the "T" property of a :py:class:`~.auxi.modelling.process.materials.thermochemistry.material.MaterialPackage` object, it is easy to set the temperature of a package to a new value.

 ::

-    from auxi.modeling.process.materials.thermochemistry.material import Material
+    from auxi.modelling.process.materials.thermochemistry.material import Material

     ilmenite = Material("Ilmenite", "./materials/ilmenite.txt")
     reductant = Material("Reductant", "./materials/reductant.txt")